 Create user segments to restrict access to content as you'd like (see Creating user segments to restrict help center access).
 This feature is not available on Suite Team.

 - Set up your help center to support multiple languages (this requires Suite Growth or above or Support Professional or Enterprise with Guide).

 Decide what content you want to translate and how (see Creating and managing translated content for your knowledge base).

 Enable languages for your help center (see Configuring your help center to support multiple languages).

 Create localized versions of your help center content (see Localizing the help center).

-- Add any Guide Managers (see Understanding Guide roles and setting permissions).
+- Add any Guide Admins (see Understanding Guide roles and setting permissions).